Products and Features

 - ElkarBackup: GUI Based backup Tools based on Rsync and Rsnapshot

-- Menggunakan NGINX sebagai HTTP Load Balancer
+- Using NGINX as an HTTP Load Balancer

-- Otomatisasi Task dengan Cronjob
+- Automating Task with Cronjob

 - Upgrade Zimbra and the OS Version